MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/includes/tabs-samples.md

 ##### Scene understanding

-Scene understanding provides Mixed Reality developers with a structured, high-level environment representation designed to make developing for environmentally aware applications intuitive.
-Scene understanding does this by combining the power of existing mixed reality runtimes, like the highly accurate but less structured spatial mapping and new AI driven runtimes.
+Scene understanding provides Mixed Reality developers with a structured, high-level environment representation.
+Scene understanding is designed for developing intuitive and environmentally aware applications, by combining the power of existing mixed reality runtimes.
+These runtimes are the highly accurate but less structured spatial mapping and new AI driven runtimes.

 <br>